YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 language.
 Almost for each feature that I learnt from Part I, I would go to this chapter to read about the underlying formal syntax and semantics.
-Jumping between examples and grammar in this way inevitably slows down your speed, but it gives you a firmer grasp of the language which otherwise could not be gained when you merely reproduce (or even modifying) the examples.
+Jumping between examples and grammar in this way inevitably slows down your speed, but it gives you a firmer grasp of the language which otherwise could not be gained when you merely reproduce (or even creatively modify) the examples.

 ## The OCanren exercises